EngRslan/ddd-pattern-template/README.md

+## Important Note: This repository is under active development.
+Expect frequent changes, and use it at your own discretion.
 # 🏗️ DDD Pattern Template

 A comprehensive Domain-Driven Design (DDD) pattern template for building scalable, maintainable enterprise applications with .NET 9 and Angular 19.